oks-erm/booking/README.md

 Allows changing the user's password or a contact phone number to ensure contact information is always up to date.

+- **Decorators**

+The nature of the app required multiple while loops, to optimise and reuse code I created a while loop decorator that handles basic cases, such as invalid input, "x" to go back to the previous menu and "q" to return to the start menu.

 - **Data Validation**

 Date, time, phone, email and number data are validated throughout the app to ensure only correct format valid data is saved to the database.